Best Real Estate Lawyers in Bonao

 Frequently Asked Questions

-Can a foreigner buy property in Bonao
+Can foreigners buy property in Bonao?

-How long does a property transfer take
+How long does the title transfer process take?

 Additional Resources